kamurani/CASM/README.md

 - just have 127 separate neural networks (each for a given kinase); you feed in a psite and it spits out a score.

+IDEA: transfer learning
+- pretrain on large unlabelled dataset (get representation of proteins); then finetune with smaller labelled dataset.  but use same model obviously; it has 'seen' more info

 ## TODO

 - retrieve from PSP instead of phosphoELM